 General Passport Expiration Rules

-Most countries, including Pakistan, require that a passport be valid for at least six months beyond the date of entry.
+Most countries, including Pakistan, require that a passport be valid for at least six months beyond the date of entryU.S.
+Dept. of State, updated 2025.
 This rule is designed to ensure that travelers have sufficient validity on their passports for the duration of their stay and any unforeseen delays that may occur.

 Flexibility and Airline Policies

 While there may be some flexibility depending on individual circumstances, it is advisable to adhere to the six-month validity guideline to avoid complications.
-Travelers should also be aware that airlines often enforce their own policies regarding passport validity.
-Many airlines will not allow passengers to board flights if their passports are expired or do not meet the required validity period.
+Travelers should also be aware that airlines often enforce their own policies regarding passport validity and may refuse boarding if documents do not meet destination requirements.
+Always confirm with your carrier in advanceUK FCDO, accessed 2025-09-23.

 Consequences of Traveling with an Expired Passport